-(a) Class One Property - improved residential real property that contains five or fewer dwelling units (whether as a row, detached, or semi-detached structure), or a single dwelling unit owned as a condominium and used exclusively for non-transient owner-occupied residential dwelling purposes.
+(a) Class One Property - improved residential real property that contains five or fewer dwelling units (whether as a row, detached, or semi-detached structure), or a single dwelling unit owned as a condominium and used exclusively for non-transient residential dwelling purposes.
 Improved residential real property owned by a cooperative housing association also shall be classified as Class One Property, provided that at least 50 percent of the dwelling units are occupied by the shareholders or members of the cooperative housing association.

 Unimproved (vacant) property that abuts and has identical ownership with a Class One Property also shall be considered Class One Property.
-A \$38,000 homestead exemption for property that is owner-occupied.
-As of January 1, 2006, the homestead exemption increased to \$60,000.
+A \$64,000 homestead exemption for property that is owner-occupied.

-- (b) Class Two Property improved commercial property that houses transients.
-Hotels, motels, and inns are included in this class. - (c) Class Three Property - vacant real property, that is next to and has common ownership with property classified as Class Two Property.
+- (b) Class Two Property improved commercial property.
+Hotels, motels, and inns are included in this class.
+The first \$3 (M) rate is \$1.65 per \$100 of assessed value and the remaining assessed value is assessed at \$1.85 per \$100. - (c) Class Three Property - vacant or abandoned real property that is next to and has common ownership with property classified as Class Two Property.